INTEGRATING HYPNOSIS, MINDFULNESS & CBT

 - We specialise in evidence-based and cognitive-behavioural approaches to hypnosis and clinical hypnotherapy.

-- Trainers draw upon modern psychotherapy theory and practice (CBT, Hypnosis, ACT) and also philosophy and practices from Western (Stoic) Applied Philosophy and Indian (Buddhist and Yogic) Applied Philosophy.
+- Trainers draw upon modern psychotherapy theory and practice (CBT, Hypnosis, ACT) and also philosophy and practices from Western (Stoic) Applied Philosophy, Buddhist psychology and Yoga Philosophy..

 - Interest-free payment plans and Early Bird discounts are available for our courses.